Legal Structure of a Monteengro Company

 - Fiduciary duties of loyalty and good faith

-The administrative duties are enforced by the Accounting and Corporate Regulatory Authority of Singapore (ACRA) and include:
+The administrative duties are enforced by the Accounting and Corporate Regulatory Authority of Montenegro (ACRA) and include:

 - Satisfy the duty to disclose